 5.1 Governance Structure for Implementation of the Principles Does your bank have a governance system in place that incorporates the PRB?
-Please describe the relevant governance structures, policies and procedures your bank has in place/is planning to put in place to manage significant positive and negative (potential) impacts and support the effective implementation of the Principles.
-This includes information about • which committee has responsibility over the sustainability strategy as well as targets approval and monitoring (including information about the highest level of governance the PRB is subjected to), • details about the chair of the committee and the process and frequency for the board having oversight of PRB implementation (including remedial action in the event of targets or milestones not being achieved or unexpected negative impacts being detected), as well as • remuneration practices linked to sustainability targets.
-Sust stainability has been institutionalised into our business through CIMB's sustainability governance framework.
-The framework has been designed with a clear CIMB Sustainability Report delineation of roles and responsibilities that ensure accountability, transparency and effective execution of our sustainability decisions.
+X Yes In progress No Please describe the relevant governance structures, policies and procedures your bank has in place/is planning to put in place to manage significant positiv impacts and support the effective implementation of the Principles.
+This includes information about which committee has responsibility over the sustainability strategy as well as targets approval and monitoring (including information about the highest le PRB is subjected to), evel of governance the details about the chair of the committee and the process and frequency for the board having oversight of PRB implementation (including remedial action in the event of target or milestones not being achieved or unexpected negative impacts being detected), as well as remuneration practices linked to sustainability targets.
+Sustainability has been institutionalised into our business through CIMB's sustainability governance framework.
+The framework has been designed with a clear delineation of roles and responsibilities that ensure accountability, transparency and effective execution of our sustainability decisions.
 We continuously review and enhance our sustainability governance and operating model to ensure it remains robust, resilient and up-to-date with new developments.

-2023, Governance of Sustainability, pages 34 to 35

-The Group Sustainability and Governance Committee (GSGC) oversees and steers our sustainability risks and opportunities, providing the Board with effective decision-making capabilities.
+35 The Group Sustainability and Governance Committee (GSGC) oversees and steers our sustainability risks and opportunities, providing the Board with effective decision-making capabilities.
 The committee advocates for sustainability and strengthened governance across the Group, fostering a work environment that prioritises positive impacts, ethics, and integrity.
 The Board is the highest governing body accountable for CIMB's sustainability strategy.
 Sustainability-related roles and responsibilities of the Board are incorporated in the Board Charter.
 The Group Sustainability and Governance committee assists the board in fulfilling its responsibilities in advocating and fostering a culture of sustainability, ethical conduct, and integrity in our corporate DNA.
 The Group Sustainability Council (GSC) assists the Group Chief Sustainability Officer in leading the development and successful execution of CIMB's sustainability.
 The GSC reports to the Group Transformation Committee, which assists the Group CEO in directing and steering CIMB's overall strategy.